The asymptotics of an eigenfunction-correlation determinant for Dirac-$\delta$ perturbations (Anderson's Orthogonality Catastrophe for Dirac-$\delta$): Introduction

 The starting point of the proofs of previous rigorous results is the following expansion of the determinant

 valid for appropriate choices of $N$, where $\lambda_N^L$ and $\mu_{N+1}^L$ denote the $N$th and $(N+~1)$th eigenvalue of the finite-volume operators $H_L$ and $H_{\alpha,L}$, see \cite{GKM2}.
 Thus, estimates on the correlation determinant $S_L^N$ are closely related to asymptotics of products of spectral projections given in \eqref{11111}.
-Considering only the $n=1$ term in \eqref{11111}, the first rigorous bounds on $S^N_L$ were proved in \cite{KuOtSp13} valid for $1$-dimensional systems and short-range perturbations.
-They found the upper bound on $|S_L^N|^2\lesssim L^{-\wtilde \gamma}$ with the decay exponent $\wtilde{\gamma}(E):=\frac 1 {\pi^2}\norm{T(E)/2}^2_{\text{HS}}$, where $T$ refers to the scattering $T$-matrix of the corresponding infinite-volume operators, and a non-optimal lower bound.
+Considering only the $n=1$ term in \eqref{11111}, the first rigorous bounds on $S^N_L$ were proved in \cite{KuOtSp13} valid for one-dimensional systems and short-range perturbations.
+They found the upper bound $|\S_L^N|^2\lesssim L^{-\wtilde \gamma}$ with the decay exponent $\wtilde{\gamma}(E):=\frac 1 {\pi^2}\norm{T(E)/2}^2_{\text{HS}}$, where $T$ refers to the scattering $T$-matrix of the corresponding infinite-volume operators, and a non-optimal lower bound.
 Later in \cite{GKM} the same upper bound $\wtilde{\gamma}(E):=\frac 1 {\pi^2}\norm{T(E)/2}^2_{\text{HS}}$ was deduced for quite general pairs of Schr\"odinger operators in arbitrary dimension, which differ by a sign-definite potential.
-Taking all summands in \eqref{11111} into account, \cite{GKM2} proved an upper bound with the decay exponent $\gamma(E):=\frac 1 {\pi^2} \norm{\arcsin |T(E)/2|}^2_{\text{HS}}$ in the general setting discussed in \cite{GKM}.
+Taking all summands in \eqref{11111} into account, \cite{GKM2} proved an upper bound with the decay exponent

+in the general setting discussed in \cite{GKM}.
 Let us point out that these previous results concern upper bounds and are also valid for special choices of thermodynamic limits only.

 Here, in the toy model of a Dirac-$\delta$ perturbation we provide the exact asymptotics of the correlation determinant and we consider arbitrary thermodynamic limits approaching a particle density $\rho>0$, see Theorem \ref{main:thm:3d} below.
 We show this using a representation of the ground-state overlap other than \eqref{11111}, which is valid for rank-1-perturbations, i.e.